 Lighting switches have come a long way and there are some truly stylish options on the market now.
-Our electrician said his new favourite is the Saturn Zen range which comes in matt black and white, and you can even replace the buttons with personalised images like a laundry, garage etc so you won’t be flicking every switch on until you find the right one!
+Our electrician said his new favourite is the Saturn Zen range.
+Available in matt black and white, you can even replace the buttons with personalised images like a laundry, garage etc so you won’t be flicking every switch on until you find the right one!

 Recently, switches with bluetooth capability have hit the market.
 This makes it possible to automate all of your lighting from your phone without the need for a centralised electronic unit, such as a C-Bus control and management system.

 7. In-wall vacuum systems need to be planned early